-The FSU HPC system is comprised of 9,280 x86 64-bit compute cores linked together by low-latency infiniband networks for MPI communication.
-The aggregate peak performance of the system is 201.4 TFLOPS.
-Compute nodes support between 2 and 16GB of memory per core.
-A redundant cluster of specailized nodes serve as the user entry points for the system.
-The Slurm job scheduler handles job submission and secheduling on the HPC system.
-A broad set of compilers, math and communication libraries, and software applications are made available on the HPC to maximize the utility of the system by users across diverse academic disciplines.
+The FSU HPC system is comprised of 17,600 x86 64-bit compute cores linked together by low-latency InfiniBand networks for MPI communication.
+The aggregate peak performance of the system is 512.8 TFLOPS.
+Compute nodes support between 4 and 64GB of memory per core, with servers up to 256GB.
+A redundant cluster of specialized login nodes serves as the user entry point for the system.

 Interactive Computing and Scientific Visualization

-Large data sets generated on the RCC computing resources or by research instrumentation on or off FSU's campus can be interactively analyzed and expolored using the Spear Cluster.
-The Spear Cluster is comprised of over 280 x86 64-bit process cores linked together by a QDR Infiniband network.
-Users log directly into Spear nodes and run jobs interactively through a basic shell or X11-based systems.
+Large datasets generated on the RCC computing resources or by research instrumentation on or off FSU's campus can be interactively analyzed and explored using the "Spear" Interactive Computing Cluster.
+The Spear Cluster is comprised of over 280 x86 64-bit processor cores that are linked with other RCC resources over a high-speed IP network.
+Users log directly into Spear nodes and run interact with data through a basic shell or X11-based graphical applications.

 Data Center Facilities and Network Connectivity

-The RCC supports a cloud computing system build on the OpenStack software platform to allow quick deployment of web, database, and other non-high-performance computing applications.
-A self-service control panel provides research groups the ability to allocate and deploy virtual machines (VMs) on-the-fly.
-VMs in this system can connect to and leverage the other storage and compute resources provided at the RCC.
+The RCC collaborates with other units in FSU Information Technology Services to provide custom virtual servers to research groups that need custom workflows.
+This resource enables quick deployment of web, database, and other non-high-performance computing applications.
+Servers in this system can connect to and leverage the additional storage and compute resources provided at the RCC.